Saint-Roch-de-l'Achigan: History

 The first settlers arrived near the 1770s and built a flour mill on a township located alongside the Rivière de l'Achigan.
 The area was located on the northern edges of the first developed lands that were located along both sides of the Saint Lawrence River.
 In 1787, the Saint-Roch-de-l'Achigan Parish was formed and in 1832, its post office opened, three years after the construction of its first school.
 In 1845, the parish municipality was established.
 It was abolished in 1847 when it became part of the County Municipality of Lachenaie, but was reestablished in 1855 as the Parish Municipality of Saint-Roch.

 In 1921, Saint-Roch lost a part of its territory when the Municipality of Saint-Roch-Ouest was formed.
 In 1957, it regained its original name when "de-l'Achigan" was added in order to distinguish it from other places named "Saint-Roch".
 In 2006, it changed statutes and became the Municipality of Saint-Roch-de-l'Achigan.

+Geography

+The municipality covers an area of 80 km^{2}.
+The Achigan River flows through the municipality from north-west to south-east.
+The Saint-Esprit River forms the north-eastern boundary of the municipality and flows towards the south-east.